victorths/clean_marketplace/README.md

 `flutter run`

-This project works on every plataform that flutter supports (Android, IOS, WEB, Linux, Windows and MAC), you can choise any of these to run.
+This project works the following plataforms with flutter 2.2.2 version: Android, IOS, WEB and Linux, you can choise any of these to run.

 # How to Test